A look at active frauds being committed by fake conversion authorities

 Today I will present you with some of what they have been suppressing and deleting.
 I will also present materials they haven’t deleted, and provide you access to a few permanently archived copies of their materials to reference.
 I will also explore how this is not just a former instance, but a current and active attempt by knowingly collaborating parties.
 People who are offering fake conversions to defraud unwitting persons online.

 First off, in the matter of conversions offered by PunkTorah/OneShul.
 I do not wish to put words in the mouth of Patrick “Aleph”, their director.
 However, it was communicated to me directly that his in-house conversion program would most likely not be going forward.
 He cited personal hardship and a lack of time to commit to it.
+And a candid admittance that he wasn’t sure his program would really be helping anyone.
 While he didn’t actually address the issues I raised, his decision to not go forward with his proposed program is much appreciated and respected.
 I likewise have appreciated his toning down of his material’s for his Darshan Yeshiva, to focus on personal benefit and not about becoming pulpit-ready.

 However, there is one issue that he did directly address.
 His involvement in directing people to the shamed Rabbi Jonathan Ginsburg.
 In private emails with Patrick “Aleph” he went on to assure me that he had stopped sending people towards Ginsburg as soon as he became aware his status.